-- 1. Learning key used (ACE).
+- 1. Learning key used.

 - Use a Normal key.

-- 2. Sport mode not activated (ACE).
+- 2. Sport mode not activated.

 - Refer to ACTIVATING SPORT MODE in OPERATING MODES.

 - 3. Engine warm-up in progress.

 - Drive vehicle at low speeds for a few minutes.

 - 4. Engine break-in period not completed.

 - Complete break-in period.

-- 5. Incorrect drive pulley adjustment (E-TEC).

-- Adjust drive pulley, refer to MAINTENANCE PROCEDURES.

-- 6. Drive and driven pulleys require servicing.
+- 5. Drive and driven pulleys require servicing.

 - Contact an authorized SKI-DOO dealer.

-- 7. Engine overheats.
+- 6. Engine overheats.

 - Check coolant level, see MAINTENANCE PROCEDURES.

 - Check heat exchangers cleanliness.
 Clean if necessary.

+- 7. Drive belt worn too thin.

+- If the drive belt has lost more than 3 mm (1/8 in) of its original width, it will affect vehicle performance.

+- Replace drive belt.